diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

 Yes, our workflow involved branches and pull requests.
-Apart from the main branch and the develop branch, we utilized five additional branches to manage different aspects of our development process.
-We made additional branches including unit_test (to include the unit tests), another for creating the Fast API, one for monitoring and data drifting and one for setting up the cloud.
-To merge code in Git, we typically use the "git merge" command.
-The common workflow involved navigating to the branch where the changes should have been merged (e.g., the main branch or develop branch) and then using the "git merge" command followed by the name of the branch containing the changes.
+Apart from the main branch and the develop branch, we utilized feature branches to manage different aspects of our development process.
+We made additional branches including unit_test (to include the unit tests), another for creating the Fast API, one for WandB, docker and one for setting up the cloud.
+To merge code in Github, we used the pull requests.
 Additionally, if the changes are developed in a separate feature branch, pull requests were used.
 Pull requests allowed for code review and discussion before the changes were merged into the target branch, ensuring a more controlled and collaborative approach to incorporating new code.
+When developing on our local branches we used git command like "git push" etc.

 ### Question 10